SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 denominated debt.
 Although having foreign denominated debt is a political choice, unnecessary, and is completely pointless if the government understands their monetary system.
-A government that issues their own currency holding on to foreign reserves is also pointless of the domestic currency is on a float --- provided the government understand the floating exchange rate mechanism and use that understanding to inform policy choices, which is admittedly a big proviso (most do not understand.)
+A government that issues their own currency holding on to foreign reserves is also pointless if the domestic currency is on a float --- provided the government understand the floating exchange rate mechanism and use that understanding to inform policy choices, which is admittedly a big proviso (most do not understand.)